Mobile Power Network for Ultimate Mobility without Battery Life Anxiety: Supporting Technologies

-To avoid power waste and accidental dangers, the adaptive resonant beam charging (ARBC) design is presented for adaptively controlling the transmitting power from the transmitter according to charging requirements of the receiver~\cite{Qing2017}.
-Consequently, the efficiency of RBC has also been enhanced as the significantly cutting the energy wastes.
-Based on RBC, for better charging services, wireless power scheduling algorithm in terms of battery charging profile for fairly keeping all devices working as long as possible is proposed~\cite{fang2018}.
-Moreover, the scheduling algorithm for earning maximization with quality of charging service guarantee~\cite{2fang2018}, and the TDMA-based WPT scheduling algorithm for efficient WPT in ARBC~\cite{xml2018} are put forth.
+In terms of the access layer, to avoid power waste and accidental dangers, the adaptive resonant beam charging (ARBC) design is presented for adaptively controlling the transmitting power from the transmitter according to the charging requirements of the receiver.
+Consequently, the efficiency of RBC has also been enhanced by significantly cutting energy waste.
+Based on RBC, for better charging services, a wireless power scheduling algorithm according to battery charging profile for fairly keeping all devices working as long as possible is proposed.
+Moreover, the scheduling algorithm for earning maximization with quality of charging service guarantee, and the TDMA-based WPT scheduling algorithm for efficient WPT in ARBC are put forth~\cite{2fang2018}.
 These efforts are to drive the progress and implementation of wireless charging services.